marknote/CloudKitSharing/README.md

 ### CloudKit Sharing Sample
 ---
-This sample demonstrates the usage of the new `UICloudSharingController` introduced in iOS 10.
+This sample demonstrates the usage of new CloudKit Share API of [WWDC 2016](https://developer.apple.com/videos/play/wwdc2016/226/)